microsoft/onnxruntime/docs/tutorials/mobile/helpers/make-dynamic-shape-fixed.md

 ![Model with dynamic input shape](../../../../images/model-with-dynamic-inputs.png)

 ```

 python -m onnxruntime.tools.make_dynamic_shape_fixed --input_name x --input_shape 1,3,960,960 model.onnx model.fixed.onnx

 ```

+After replacement you should see that the shape for 'x' is now 'fixed' with a value of [1, 3, 960, 960]

 ![Updated model with dynamic input shape now having fixed values](../../../../images/model-with-dynamic-inputs-fixed.png)